MirkoCalvi/WordChecker_game/README.md

 In the second part of the accademic year our professor propose to us a pretty challenging request.
 The aim of the project was to realize a WordChecker algorithm to play a MasterMind-like game, nothing special you would say, except for the fact that we had to observe precise limits of memory and time.
 More details in the PDF file
 I found it very interesting.
-It helped me to deeply comprehend and optimize each singol aspect of my code
+It helped me to deeply comprehend and optimize each singol aspect of my code.